 2021 marks the first year in which Scotland Street Press promotes a themed publication list.
 The theme is ‘International Women’, and it will feature authors and poets from Canada to South Africa, from India to Scotland.

 As an independent publisher, Scotland Street Press has always been committed to promoting diverse and underrepresented voices.
 This year we have decided to do so by publishing women from around the world and from different backgrounds.
 Our list comprises poetry, biography, fiction and a children literature.
-“International Women 2021” also explores a variety of themes, such as motherhood, the Covid-19 pandemic, and much more, both through the written word and art.
+“International Women 2021” also explores a variety of themes, such as motherhood, daughter hood, statecraft, being a squirrel, the Covid-19 pandemic, and much more, both through the written word and art.

 Below is a sneak peek of our books.